taikun114/DragLocker/README.md

 ### Download

+> [!IMPORTANT]
+> I am currently awaiting Apple's review of the App Store version.
+Once the review is completed, the GitHub version will be released along with it.
+Please wait a little longer.

 You can download DragLocker for free from the [**Releases page**](https://github.com/taikun114/DragLocker/releases/latest) or purchase it for $2.99 on the [**Mac App Store**](https://apps.apple.com/us/app/draglocker/id6770572129).

 > [!NOTE]